Scopello, Trapani

-Scopello is a coastal village, in the municipality of Castellammare del Golfo in the province of Trapani in Italy.
+Scopello is a coastal village in the municipality of Castellammare del Golfo, in the province of Trapani, Sicily, Southern Italy.
+It is located on the north-western coast of the Sicilian island.

+The village stands in an area inhabited by man since the Mesolithic.
+The ancient Greeks colonized the place and made it a trading settlement.
+The seaside borough as it appears today dates back to the 17th century.

+Scopello has become a major tourist destination in the region for its natural heritage, which includes its famous sea stacks and a section of the Zingaro nature reserve.
+It is also known for its 13th-century tuna fishery, one of the oldest in Sicily.

 Territory

 The village rose around a little baglio which is 10 kilometres from Castellammare del Golfo.
 Its inhabitants are 118, but in summer they become about 2,000.
 Near it there are the Riserva naturale dello Zingaro (Nature Oriented Reserve lo Zingaro) and Scopello’s stacks (the Faraglioni) with the adjoining tonnara.
 Its name probably derives from the words stacks or rocks (scopulus in Latin and scopelos in Greek).